Tethik/lame-cli-programs/master-develop-compare/README.md

 ```
 Usage: master-develop-compare.py [OPTIONS] MATCH_FILTER

-  Compares develop and master branches for github repositories to detect
+  Compares develop and master branches for your github repositories to detect
   where a new release is needed.

   MATCH_FILTER is a glob-like filter that decides which repositories should